Cyndygrace/test-flutter-app-with-cucumber/README.md

 https://www.linkedin.com/in/sagar-suri/

 # To run automated test with gherkins

- dart test_driver/test_config.dart
+Clone project
+Open in android studio
+get dependecies then
+run command <dart test_driver/test_config.dart> in terminal
 ## Test steps
-The test will assert that list of movies and when user taps on a movie, the movie detail is displayed.
+The test will assert that list of movies is displayed and when user taps on a movie, the movie detail page is displayed.